kartik-iitk/Approx-Dist-Oracles/tests/README.md

 In the out directory,

-1. `landmarks.txt`: On each line, all the vertices which are landmarks
+1. `landmarks.txt`: On each line, the number of vertices at that level followed by all the vertices which are landmarks, all space-separated.
-2. `answers.txt`: The output of each query given the landmarks of each sampling.
+2. `answers.txt`: The output of each query given the landmarks of each sampling on a new line.